Here’s how you create a setting:

 The traveler was a man of medium height, lean and lithe, thirty or perhaps thirty-five.
-He had wheat-colored hair cut high-and-tight, and there was in his posture a certain military mien, an excess of energy which set him apart.
+He had wheat-colored hair cut high-and-tight, and there was in his posture a certain military bearing, an excess of energy which set him apart.

 Here’s how you further set your scene:

 The day was dying.
 Wind went warmly about the grass.
 The village was silent.

 Here’s how you introduce foreshadowing: